White Light/White Heat: Release

 A publicity photo of the band holding a copy of the album, c.
 1968.
 From left to right: Reed, Morrison, Cale, and Tucker.

 The title track "White Light/White Heat" was released as a single in November 1967 but failed commercially.
 The B-side was "Here She Comes Now"; these tracks are the two shortest tracks on the album.
 The band claimed that it was banned in San Francisco—Reed said that this was because of the former's references to drugs and the latter's references to sex.

 The album was released on January 30, 1968.
 The original pressing of the record incorrectly listed the track "Here She Comes Now" as "There She Comes Now".
 Initially, the band had a high ego after its release, but were nevertheless disappointed by its lack of promotion from MGM.
-Like the band's debut, it was banned on radio, and was a commercial disappointment.
-It peaked at position 199 on the Billboard Top LPs chart, which was lower than their debut.
-Although the band was disappointed by Verve and MGM's lack of promotion, Verve nevertheless ran a full-page ad in Rolling Stone and ran other ads in underground newspapers, including a full-page one in Hullabaloo, a teen magazine.
-Verve also ran radio ads advertising "The Gift" and also used the band's history with Warhol as a selling point.
+Like the band's debut, it was banned on radio and was a commercial disappointment.
+It spent two weeks on the Billboard Top LPs chart, peaking at number 199, a lower position than the band's debut album.

+Although the band was disappointed in Verve and MGM's lack of promotion, Verve nevertheless ran a full-page ad in Rolling Stone and various ads in underground newspapers, including a full-page ad in Hullabaloo, a teen magazine.
+Verve also ran radio ads advertising "The Gift" and used the band's history with Warhol as a selling point.
 MGM included songs from the album as a part of a promotional set of interviews and songs—the set includes an interview with the band members.
 Bockris, another biographer of Reed's, said that the reaction to it was "even harsher ... than the first", with particular criticism directed towards its transgressive lyrics.
 The band had difficulties distributing the single "White Light/White Heat" and received the most revenue through touring.
-They also had difficulties attracting larger audiences, even after promotion after appearing at Warhol's Exploding Plastic Inevitable.
-Ultimately, tension between Reed and Cale led to Cale being fired in a meeting called by Reed.
+They also had difficulties attracting larger audiences, even after appearing at Warhol's Exploding Plastic Inevitable events.
+Ultimately, growing tension between Reed and Cale led to Cale being fired from the band at Reed's behest.

 Cover artwork

-The cover is a black-on-black picture of a motorcyclist tatoo [sic] by Billy.
+The cover is a black-on-black picture of a motorcyclist tattoo [sic] by Billy.
 Beautiful.
 ALL BLACK!